Blosc/python-blosc/RELEASING.rst

 * Make sure that the current master branch is passing the tests on Github Actions.

+* Create a new branch (if it does not exist) called vX.Y.x (e.g. v1.10.x).
+  Merge master into the current branch:

+  - $ git switch master
+  - $ git pull
+  - $ git switch vX.Y.x
+  - $ git merge master

+  - Delete the possible old branch vX.(Y-1).x.

 * Make sure that ``RELEASE_NOTES.rst``
   and ``ANNOUNCE.rst`` are up to date with the latest news in the release.